-Looking for a new potato curry recipe?
-Try this delicious one pot potato and chickpea curry recipe.
+Looking for a new family-friendly curry recipe?
+Try this delicious one pot potato and chickpea curry.
 It’s mild enough for the whole family, easy to spice up for the grown ups and simple to make.
 Plus, save on the washing up by making the whole curry in one pan!
 Suitable for vegans.

 As an Amazon Associate I earn from qualifying purchases.
 Affiliate links are marked with *.